 Richard Nixon took US off the gold standard when an ounce of our gold could be bought with 34 of our dollars.
 He took US off the gold standard "because too many people were turning our dollars in for our gold."
 The reason so many people were asking for our gold was becoming obvious that our U.S. currency was no longer worth as much as our god was.
 Twice as many people outside the United States had been hoarding their money in U.S. currency.
 Anyone able to count dollar bills realized that something was a bit awry.

 As long as people outside the U.S. continued to hoard it, our money did not have to be redeemed; therefore our government could print more dollar bills for US at home and no one noticed or believed that the figures weren't stacking up right.
 But, the more unsound our money became, the less inclined people were to hang onto it; they wanted to empty their stash from the mattress so they could redeem the value they had invested in it before our dollar became worth less every time the U.S. printed more money!

 Now, I'm no smarter than you are, but here's how I see the future shaping up if the American people aren't any smarter than I am..
 By printing more money in order to make American inflation continue to accelerate because the value of our currency crashes, more and more people from outside the United States can be expected to begin cashing in their paper dollars.
-When the oil-rich Arabs convert all their billions of American dollars into Chinese Yuan there will be a stunning blow to our economy.
+When the oil-rich Arabs convert all their billions of American dollars into BitCoins or Chinese Yuan there will be a stunning blow to our economy.